slott56/navtools/source/build.rst

 This function handles the simple use case for the ``sphinx-build`` script.
 The destination directory is -- often -- build/html or some place like that.

-When working with GitHub and a ``gh-pages`` branch, it works well when the html is generated in the top-level directory.
+When working with GitHub and a ``gh-pages`` branch, it can work well when the html is generated in the top-level directory.
+However.
+For this project, we'll create a separate ``gh-pages`` branch which is a peer to this directory.

 ::